How the Festival helped Tyler rejoin mainstream education

 "Whenever children come into contact with Shakespeare, beyond the text book and into performance, it is a revelation for them.
 No longer is it some writer of the distant past placed on a pedestal by some elite, but a man whose ideas and perceptions are constantly relevant to everyone and anyone, at any age, from any background and any culture.
 This is why the SSF is so valuable and so exciting - and nothing is more exciting than seeing young people bringing fresh interpretations to plays which, of all that has ever been written in the English language, demonstrates the universality of the human condition."

 John is known for playing the lead roles in The National Theatre's Edward III, RSC's Oppenheimer and Young Vic's Macbeth.
 He has gained multiple Ian Charleson Award nominations for his roles in King Lear, Richard III and Major Barbara (winner, third prize).
-TV credits include: Luther, Dickensian, Ripper Street and The Hollow Crown.
+TV credits include: Luther, Dickensian, Ripper Street, The Hollow Crown and Dracula.

 John first discovered his love for Shakespeare through The Animated Tales (produced by our founder Chris) and starred in SSF's fundraiser The Trial of Hamlet as Hamlet.